Kartofi/kartof-launcher/README.md

 # kartof-lancher
-A minecraft Lanchuer that replaces TLauncher
+A minecraft launcher that replaces TLauncher

 # Still In Development